colorizenl/colorize-java-commons/readme.md

 - `gradle coverage` runs all unit tests and reports on test coverage
 - `gradle javadoc` generates the JavaDoc API documentation
 - `gradle dependencyUpdates` checks for and reports on library updates
-- `gradle publish` publishes to Maven central

-Note: Publishing the library to Maven Central requires the Gradle properties `ossrhUser` and `ossrhPassword`.
-If you want to use the library locally, simply provide dummy values for these properties in `~/.gradle/gradle.properties`.
+- `gradle publish` publishes the library to Maven central (requires the Gradle properties `mavenCentralUser` and `mavenCentralPassword`)

 License
 -------